 So far, the Americans have been more likely to answer “no”.

 In the Netherlands, the left-liberal climate and energy minister, Rob Jetten, has licensed the construction of 1,700 wind turbines in the North Sea, which would increase Dutch offshore energy generation by a factor of eight.
-Environmentalists warn the impact this expansion will have on birds and marine life is understudied.
+Environmentalists warn the impact of this expansion on birds and marine life is understudied.

 Toads put geothermal plant on hold